-I am a computer scientist at the University of Oulu, in Finland.
+I am a researcher (Dr. Tech.) at the University of Oulu, in Finland.
 I create, develop and research situated technology deployments: computational resources built to function as integrated parts of everyday environments.

 At Oulu, we build functioning information systems for real people to use in their daily lives, rather than merely focusing on small parts of larger systems (typical in traditional research laboratories).
 Take a look at my projects page to learn more about what I have created together with my colleagues.
 All of the systems introduced there have been deployed “in the wild” — out there for citizens and tourists to benefit from.